 The four people listed here have the responsibility to, along with the chair and vice-chair, represent the county party on the state central committee.
 The size of the county's delegation is based on the number of voters who have registered as Republicans in the county.
 Marion County's delegation of six is one of the larger.

 Karen Darnell and her husband, former Marion County Republican Chair David, reside in Hubbard.
 Karen is active in the community, having run for seats on both North Marion School Board and Hubbard Fire District.
+She is a natural medicine practitioner; she even travelled to China during her studies.
+She is an advocate for natural resource management as the owner of a gold mine in southern Oregon.

 Jessica Davidson received a surprise from Marion County Elections in 2014 informing her that she had won election as a PCP for 404 in Keizer.
 It turned out that her neighbor, State Senator Kim Thatcher, and her family, had written in Jessica's name on the PCP ballot since it was otherwise blank.
 She accepted the calling and has been running strong ever since.
 In 2015, when an Alternate Delegate had to step down, MCRCC appointed Jessica to fulfill the rest of the term.
 As a Bonus Delegate to the 2015 ORP Platform Convention she led the charge to include a plank on government transparency.
 In the summer of 2016 she attended the Cleveland convention as an Alternate Delegate for CD 5.
 Finally, she chairs the Events Committee for Marion County Republicans.